Co-written by Krista Boothby, Marketing & Public Relations Coordinator with the Lynchburg Office of Economic Development & Tourism

 Visit the home of the internationally acclaimed Harlem Renaissance poet and Civil Rights leader, Anne Spencer.
 House tours are by appointment, but her beautiful and eclectic garden is always open to the public.
-Take in more beautiful scenery while enjoying at the Farm Basket shop and restaurant.
+Take in the beautiful scenery while enjoying the Farm Basket shop and restaurant.

-It’s best to dine at Macados (pronounced Macadooz) AFTER visiting Jump, Lynchburg’s only trampoline park.
-With over 10 square feet of connected, world-class trampolines including angled wall trampolines, foam block pit, jousting pit, basketball goals, and dodgeball court..
+Lynchburg’s only trampoline park, Jump has over 10 square feet of connected, world-class trampolines including angled wall trampolines, foam block pit, jousting pit, basketball goals, and a dodgeball court.

-A beautiful 30 minute drive to Milepost 63.7 will get you onto the Blue Ridge Parkway, “America’s Most Popular Scenic Drive”.
+A beautiful 30-minute drive to Milepost 63.7 will get you to the Blue Ridge Parkway, “America’s Most Popular Scenic Drive”.
 A left hand turn onto the Parkway will lead you to the Peaks of Otter Lodge for awe inspiring scenery and a great meal.

 Immerse yourself in the stories and people that built this city and contributed to the Nation with a visit to the Lynchburg Museum in the venerable Old Court House.
 The Museum sits atop Monument Terrace, 132 steps commemorating Lynchburg citizens who fought and died in domestic and foreign wars.